kuleshov-group/MODULoRA-Experiment/README.md

 # MODULoRA
 Code repository for the paper "ModuLoRA: Finetuning 3-Bit LLMs on Consumer GPUs by Integrating with Modular Quantizers".

-This code repository provides implementation for our paper ModuLoRA.

 **This repo builds on LLMTune dev branch, with added support of custom dataset preparation and evaluation.**

 **Abstract:** We propose a memory-efficient finetuning algorithm for large language models (LLMs) that supports